 - With a car hire

-- Via one of the Martha’s Vineyard Ferries from Falmouth, Hyannis, or New Bedford MA, and N. Kingstown RI
+- Via one of the Marthaโs Vineyard Ferries (like Hy-Line Cruises) from Falmouth, Hyannis, or New Bedford MA, and N. Kingstown, Rhode Island.
+You can take the weekly ferry from New York operated by Seastreak.

-- From Nantucket to Martha’s Vineyard by the inter-island ferry
+- From Nantucket to Marthaโs Vineyard on a short boat ride by the inter-island ferry

 - On a private motor boat

-If you are traveling between Vineyard Haven and Oaks Bluff, you need to be aware of the Island Queen fares and ferry schedule.
+If you are traveling between Vineyard Haven and Oak Bluffs, you need to be aware of the Island Queen fares and ferry schedule.

-This is especially true if you are traveling to Vineyard Haven from Oaks Bluff.
+This is especially true if you are traveling to Vineyard Haven from Oak Bluffs.

 An oncoming boat of cars can create a traffic jam that turns a 10-minute drive into an hour drive.
 That’s because there will likely be congestion in the center of Vineyard Haven.